awslabs/aws-fluent-plugin-kinesis/README.md

       </inject>
     </match>

-By default, `time_type string` and `time_format %Y-%m-%dT%H:%M:%S.%N%z` are already set to be applicable to Elasticsearch subsecond format.
+By default, `time_type string` and `time_format %Y-%m-%dT%H:%M:%S.%N%z` are already set to be applicable to Elasticsearch sub-second format.
 Although, you can use any configuration.

 Also, there are some format related options below: